Arnoshake/CS201-DSA-Projects/Homework0/README.md

 - The program uses `std::chrono` for precise timing.
 - Lambda functions are used in `std::sort()` for custom sorting logic.
 - Input validation is handled for command-line arguments and file opening.

+## License

+This project was created for academic purposes as part of coursework for CS 201 at the University of Alabama.
+Redistribution should follow academic integrity guidelines.